-Richard oversees operations, client relations and a team of talented marketing and communications professionals in Seattle and Portland.
-He is also the head of Allison+Partners’ real estate group, a team of industry specialists that helps organizations meet their business and communications goals through a diverse range of services.
+Richard is the head of Allison+Partners’ real estate group, a team of industry specialists that helps organizations meet their business and communications goals through a diverse range of services.
 During his tenure, Richard has helped property owners to lease-up their buildings through integrated campaigns targeting tenants, brokers and other influencers.
 He has also led campaigns that brought regional real estate companies into the national spotlight, helping to better position them for property acquisitions and dispositions, as well as capital fundraising.
 Prior to joining Allison+Partners, Richard was a principal and shareholder at Frause, a full-service communications firm in the Pacific Northwest known for its focus on the built environment.
 Richard earned his Bachelor’s degree in Economics from Wake Forest University and a professional certificate in public relations from the University of Washington.

 In Seattle, we’re fun, creative and – as you might expect – highly caffeinated.
 While we’re serious about our work, we try to keep things light.
 We wear a lot of hats, literally and figuratively, which allows us to cover some really challenging, sometimes outright strange, project requirements, and look cool while doing it.
 Our client roster includes an array of world-class brands across industries ranging from real estate and technology to luxury consumer products and urban issues.
 The office is located in a renovated loft space in the nearly century-old Dexter Horton Building in the vibrant Pioneer Square neighborhood.
 A great environment for innovation, collaboration, and, of course, coffee.